johannfaouzi/pyts/doc/user_guide.rst

 vectors, then compute the eigenvalues and eigenvectors of this matrix multiplied by its transpose, after compute the eigenmatrices and finally compute the time series for each eigenmatrice.
-It is implemented as :class:`pyts.decomposition.SSA`.
+It is implemented as :class:`pyts.decomposition.SingularSpectrumAnalysis`.

 References
 ^^^^^^^^^^^